cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 The effect of vote extensions are also felt on the number of rounds needed to reach consensus.
 The following graphs show the number of the highest round required to reach consensus during the whole experiment.

-In the baseline and low loads, most blocks were agreed upon during round 0.
+In the baseline and low vote extension lengths, most blocks were agreed upon during round 0.
-As the load increases, more and more blocks were required.
+As the load increases, more and more rounds were required.
 In the 32k case se see round 5 being reached frequently.

 | Experiment   | Number of Rounds per block                                    |